Simple Strategies to Improve Brain Health

 The right side of your brain includes your creativity centers.
 It also controls the left side of your body.
 By using your left hand (to write, to brush your teeth, etc.), you boost activity in that right hemisphere, which can improve your creativity scores nearly 50 percent, demonstrates a study from Israel.
 The study authors say some other brain functions like verbal or just clenching and unclenching your left hand could improve spatial ability.

-Tend a Garden to Squash Depression
+Tend a Garden to Boost Your Mood

 Strength Train to Strengthen Memories

 Hitting up the gym is key to supporting brain health.
 Research shows that 20 minutes of resistance exercise can boost your episodic memory performance — or your long-term memory about specific events — according to a study from the Georgia Institute of Technology.
 When people pumped iron right after looking at photos, they remembered 10 percent more two days later than those who didn’t hit the gym.
 And it’s not just weights — the researchers say bodyweight exercises would likely produce the same memory-boosting benefits.

 Theanine, an amino acid found almost exclusively in green tea leaves, blocks the binding of certain chemicals to stress receptors in your brain, preventing anxiety from sapping your focus, shows Japanese research.
 Meanwhile, the caffeine in green tea fights fatigue and keeps you alert and attentive, shows a study in the Journal of Neuropharmacology.
 To get the brain power benefits, pour yourself a cup of these craft tea drinks.